 7. Pampisford Parish Council - Recommend refusal.
 Object to the application on the following grounds:

-- The proposal represents overdevelopment of the site given its location at the end of a cul-de-sac. - The proposed access is not safe visibility will be poor and the level of traffic unacceptable at 4 per property.
-The location of garage at no.2 and the narrow nature of the road would cause difficulties in terms of vehicular access to and from the site.

-- The development would not be in keeping with the streetscene the proposed properties are large in scale with little separation between which is out of character of this part of the conservation area where large properties are set within large plots. - Concerns relating to the impact on the capacity of the sewerage network. - 8.
-Local Highway Authority no objections subject to adequate visibility splays being achieved - 9.
+- The proposal represents over-development of the site given its location at the end of a cul-de-sac. - The proposed access is not safe visibility will be poor and the level of traffic unacceptable at 4 per property.
+The location of garage at no.2 and the narrow nature of the road would cause difficulties in terms of vehicular access to and from the site. - The development would not be in keeping with the streetscene the proposed properties are large in scale with little separation between which is out of character of this part of the conservation area where large properties are set within large plots. - Concerns relating to the impact on the capacity of the sewerage network. - Local Highway Authority no objections subject to conditions relating to the construction of the driveway and the management of traffic during the construction process - 9.
 Environmental Health no objection subject to a condition relating to the hours of construction and noise and vibration mitigation measures - 10.
 Anglian Water no objections raised.